What Are Symptoms and Signs of Shingles?

 |Fig. 1: Picture of examples of dermatomes; SOURCE: CDC|Picture of blisters produced during shingles; SOURCE: Medscape

 - Typically, one to three days after the pain starts, a rash with raised, red bumps and blisters erupts on the skin in the same distribution as the pain.
 They become pus-filled, then form scabs by about 10-12 days.
 In a few cases, only the pain is present without the rash or blisters.
+These painful red blisters and reddish rash follow a dermatomal distribution (a linear distribution that follows a the area supplied by one nerve, known as a dermatome); this usually occurs only on one side of the body and does not spread to other body sites in most individuals.

 - The rash disappears as the scabs fall off in the next two to three weeks, and scarring may result.